 - Establishing village based mental health advocates

-- Working with local primary care professionals,
+- Working with and supporting primary care professionals

 - Enhancing awareness of mental illness other than chronic mental illness (especially Major Depression)